Warroad defeats Hibbing/Chisholm 5-4 in overtime to win Class 1A boys hockey championship

 With the goalie pulled, Broden Hontvet took a shot from the point, and Warroad senior Gavin Andersen redirected it where it couldn’t be stopped, right into the net.

-Overtime meant it was still up for grabs, but Hibbing’s players had just had the wind kicked out of them.
+Overtime meant it was still up for grabs, but Hibbing/Chisholm’s players had just had the wind kicked out of them.

-“Right before they scored [the tying goal], we had a four-on-two rush and the shot just missed the net,” said Hibbing’s Mr. Hockey candidate Tate Swanson.
+“Right before they scored [the tying goal], we had a 4-on-2 rush and the shot just missed the net,” said Tate Swanson, Hibbing’s Mr. Hockey candidate.
 “If that’s couple inches closer, we’re the state champs.”

 Then there’s Warroad senior goalie Patrick Kennedy.
-He thought he’d be on the bench for the state tournament, but starting goalie Finn Hanson injured his back during the section final.
+He thought he would be on the bench for the state tournament, but starter Finn Hanson injured his back during the section final.

-In this state championship game, Kennedy wound up making 43 saves, including 22 in the second period.
+In this state championship game, Kennedy made 43 saves, including 22 in the second period.

 This Warroad team had so much to say, so much to tell.
 And they had a six-hour bus ride home to do it.